giovixo/binary_archive/README.md

 ## How to use the archive

-First clone the repository, then use _python_ to read and process the _csv_ files.
+First clone the repository, then use _python_ (or any language you prefer) to read and process the _csv_ files.